SMTG-Bham/easyunfold/paper/paper.md

 Both the input settings and calculated outputs are stored in a single JSON file.
 This enables the unfolded band structure to be re-plotted and further analysed without reprocessing the wave function data, which can be time-consuming and require large storage space.
 The package is designed with flexibility in mind.
-`easyunfold` can split the supercell calculations in to multiple runs, each calculation a sub-set of requested k points.
+`easyunfold` can split the supercell calculations in to multiple runs, each works on a sub-set of requested k points.
 This functionality is essential for compute-heavy hybrid functional calculations, particularly if spin-orbit couple is used, where the required resources (number of nodes and wall-time) can quickly exceed the limit.

 Upon completion of all calculations, their wave functions can be collected to generated a single effective band structure.
-The atomic projections can be used to color the effective band structure which can greatly help identify underlying structure-property relationships.
+The atomic projections can be used to color the effective band structure which helps identify the underlying structure-property relationships.

 We chose Python as the programming language due to its low entry-barrier, flexibility and popularity in the materials modelling field.
 An object-oriented approach is used when designing the package to allow abstractions when reading and processing wave function data.